ahgamut/cliquematch/docs/source/api.rst

         :param `numpy.ndarray` adjmat: `bool` square matrix
         :returns: the loaded `~cliquematch.Graph`
+        :raises RuntimeError: if ``adjmat`` is not square or the edges could not be constructed

     .. py:staticmethod:: from_adjlist

-        Constructs `~cliquematch.Graph` instance from the given adjacency list
+        Constructs `~cliquematch.Graph` instance from the given adjacency list.
+        Note that the first element of the list must be an empty `set`\, vertex indices start at 1.

         :param `int` num_vertices:
         :param `int` num_edges:
         :param `list` edges: `list` of `set`\s
         :returns: the loaded `~cliquematch.Graph`
+        :raises RuntimeError: if first element in ``edges`` is nonempty, or there are invalid vertices/edges

     .. py:method:: to_file

         Exports `~cliquematch.Graph` instance to a Matrix Market file

         :param str filename:
+        :raises RuntimeError: if the file could not be opened, or if the graph is empty

     .. py:method:: to_edgelist

         Exports `~cliquematch.Graph` instance to an edge list

         :returns: ``(n,2)`` `numpy.ndarray` of edges
+        :raises RuntimeError: if the graph is empty

     .. py:method:: to_matrix

         Exports `~cliquematch.Graph` instance to a boolean matrix

         :returns: square `numpy.ndarray` of `bool`\ s
+        :raises RuntimeError: if the graph is empty

     .. py:method:: to_adjlist

         Exports `~cliquematch.Graph` instance to an adjacency list

         :returns: `list` of `set`\ s
+        :raises RuntimeError: if the graph is empty

 .. autoclass:: A2AGraph(set1, set2, d1=None, d2=None, is_d1_symmetric=True, is_d2_symmetric=True)
 .. autoclass:: L2LGraph(set1, set2, d1=None, d2=None, is_d1_symmetric=True, is_d2_symmetric=True)